YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/kpop/generations/kpop-2nd-gen.md

   - ***Sandara Park*** is dubbed as the "*BoA* of the Philippines" due to her immense popularity in the country; similar to how ***BoA*** is immensely popular in Japan.
   - She is considered as the standard for Korean beauty.
   - She is also known as the "Pambansang krung-krung" ("Nation's Crazy Person").
-  - In 2004, she released her self-titled EP, with the first track 「In Or Out」, as her debut in singing.
+  - In 2004, she released her self-titled EP, with the first track 《In Or Out》, as her debut in singing.
     - Her EP is also the only album by a South Korean to be certified platinum by the Philippine Association of the Record Industry or PARI.
   - Her inspiration to become a celebrity was the K-pop boy band ***Seo Taiji and Boys*** who started the modern K-pop music in 1992.
   - In 2004, ***Sandara Parak*** joined **ABS-CBN**'s talent program, *Star Circle Quest* where she finished in second place.